GillesPelegrin/express-tasks/README.md

 ### DB

 - [x] choose DB -> MongoDb
+- [x] setup docker container so we can start locally a DB to test to
-- [ ] find out how to connect to the DB
+- [x] find out how to connect to the DB
+- [ ] write / read your first document
 - [ ] make sure that the DB is first launched before the application

 ### Testing | Tdd | Bdd